 Ice machines push out a lot of heat, and a small cubby or room often doesn’t provide the ventilation requirements hotel ice machines need to stay cool.
 If a hotel ice machine overheats, it will produce less ice and break down faster than a machine in 70-degree temperatures.
 Make sure your ice maker has at least 1 foot of space on all sides of the unit.

 Ice melts and the leftover needs a place to go.
 Hotel ice dispensers need proper drainage to flush water away for the ice machine.
 A floor drain is one option, but hotels need to consider other drainage options for ice dispensers on multiple floors.
 You may need a plumber to find the best option for your business.

 Small commercial ice machines that produce under 800 lbs. of ice a day require a standard 110v outlet to provide power.
 You can find these types of outlets in most households.
 Large ice makers that produce more than 800 lbs. require a 220v outlet, which is commonly used on washer and dryer units.
 You may need an electrician to install a 220v outlet if you choose a large hotel ice machine.

 One thing is for sure, you can’t make ice without water!
 Ice machines require a flow rate between 3-5 gallons a minute, depending on the model.
 If your water line doesn’t provide the proper flow rate for your ice machine, you’ll need to hire a plumber to install one.

-What Type of Hotel Ice Machine Condenser Do I Need?
+What Type of Hotel Ice Dispenser Condenser Do I Need?

 Your hotel ice maker condenser helps to cool refrigerant and emit heat away from the ice machine so it can run smoothly.
 There are three main types of ice machine condensers.